Self-Prompting Large Language Models for Zero-Shot Open-Domain QA: Analysis

 \subsection{Different Number of Demonstrations}

-A natural idea of in-context learning is to put examples as many as possible in the input, so we also investigate the effect of different numbers of demonstrations, as shown in the \greenline{green line} in Figure \ref{fig:num_vs_traindata}.
-We report the average EM and F1 over the three datasets with \{2, 4, \dots, 14, 16\} demonstrations.
-When the number is in 2-10, the performance of our method generally becomes better as the number increases, and using more than 10 examples does not bring significant improvements.
+A natural idea of in-context learning is to put as many examples as possible in the input, so we also investigate the effect of different numbers of demonstrations, as in Figure \ref{fig:num_vs_traindata}.
+We report the average EM and F1 over the three datasets.
+When the number ranges from 2 to 10, the performance generally becomes better as the number increases, and using more than 10 examples does not bring significant improvements.
 As a result, we choose 10 demonstrations in our main experiments for both performance and cost considerations.